microsoft/aitour-interact-with-llms/lab/Workshop Instructions/06_Function_Calling.md

 1. In the Assistants Playground, navigate to the **Tools** tab, you should see an option labeled **Add Function**.
 Click on this option to create a new function.

-2. A pop up window will appear where you can input the necessary details for your new function.
-In the pop up window, copy the following function:
+2. A pop-up window will appear where you can input the necessary details for your new function.
+In the pop-up window, copy the following function:

   ```
   {